 Good Luck Pork and Sauerkraut

-1/2 lb of Polksa Kielbassa sliced into 2 to 3 inch pieces
+1/2 to 1 lb of Polksa Kielbassa sliced into 2 to 3 inch pieces

 1 large apple shredded